mgechev/blog.mgechev.com/_drafts/typed-lambda-calculus-create-type-checker-transpiler-compiler.md

 };
 ```

-The function first checks if both types are types of a function (i.e. have more than one type the type is composed of).
-If that's the case, we compare the composite types one by one by invoking the function recursively.
+The function first checks if both types are types of a function (i.e. have more than one type they are composed of).
+If that's the case, we compare the types they are composed of one by one by invoking the function recursively.
 Otherwise, in case `a` and `b` are primitive types, we just compare them by their value (`a === b`).

+## Type checking implementation

+Now we're ready to take a look at the actual implementation of our type checker:

 ```javascript
 const Check = (ast, diagnostics) => {